 The quality of sprayed and injected polyurethane is standardized by the European Standards UNE-EN 14315 and UNE-EN 14318, being mandatory throughout the European Union from 1st November 2014.
 These standards include the specifications of both the systems before installation and the foam once installed.

-Optimum thickness of polyurethane: application conditions
+Optimum thickness, application conditions

-Discontinuity in the application
+Discontinuity of application

 Would you like to learn more about the applications of polyurethane in buildings?: